"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 It’s true.

-I grew up in one of the most upper class suburbs in Athens with one of the highest concentrations of stuck-up jerks in the world…
+I grew up in an area of Athens with one of the highest concentrations of stuck-up jerks in the world…

 …and obviously I didn’t fit.

-(My father went bankrupt when I was 16 and he had to go to Sydney, Australia to paint houses to repay his debts.)
+(My father went bankrupt when I was 16 and he had to emigrate to Sydney, Australia to paint houses to repay his debts.)

 So I was broke while the other kids in school were flaunting their wealth.